openshift/installer/docs/user/customization.md

     * `noProxy` (optional string): A comma-separated list of domains and [CIDRs][cidr-notation] for which the proxy should not be used.
 * `pullSecret` (required string): The secret to use when pulling images.
 * `sshKey` (optional string): The public Secure Shell (SSH) key to provide access to instances.
+* `installType` (optional string): The name of the non standard installation type used to bootstrap the cluster.

 ### IP networks